kylesnap/ernest/README.md

 several advantages over other Bayesian methods such as Markov chain Monte Carlo (MCMC):

-1. Global exploration of $`\pi(\theta)`$;
+1. NS performs a global exploration of $`\pi(\theta)`$;
-2. Robustness to complex or poorly conditioned distributions (e.g., multimodal or discontinuous);
+2. NS is robust to distributions that are poorly-conditioned (e.g., multiple modes or discontinuities);
-3. Simultaneous estimation of the posterior distribution;
+3. NS can simultaneously estimate a model’s evidence and its posterior distribution, and;
-4. Natural stopping criteria—no need for burn-in or manual convergence checks.
+4. NS provides natural stopping criteria—no need for burn-in or manual convergence checks.

 ## Nested Sampling in Ernest